Office: College Center, Room M014c

 - The background to identify new communication opportunities for helping to create a socially just world.

-The program is designed to be completed in 12 months for full-time students and 44 months for part-time students.
+The program can be completed in 12 months for full-time students and 44-60 months for part-time students.
 Applicants must have a bachelor's degree from an accredited college or university.
 A bachelor's degree in communication is not required for admission.
 Detailed admission information (application procedures, required documents, deadlines, etc.) can be found under Admission .